-- Loose food residues, grease and meat juices may catch fire during the cleaning function.
-Before starting the cleaning function, remove coarse dirt from the cooking compartment and from the accessories. - The appliance will become very hot on the outside during the cleaning function.
+- Loose food remnants, fat and meat juices may catch fire when the cleaning function is in progress.
+Before you start the cleaning function, always remove the worst of the food residues and remnants from the cooking compartment.Do not use the cleaning function for cleaning accessories. - The appliance will become very hot on the outside during the cleaning function.
 Never hang combustible objects, e.g. tea towels, on the door handle.
 Do not place anything against the front of the appliance.
 Keep children away from the appliance.